boltops-tools/lono/docs/_docs/configuration/lono-seed.md

 The code self-documents the starter parameters!

-NOTE: Currently, parameter starter value inference is supported with the DSL form only.

 ### Variables

 The variables starter file is generated based on the `seed/configs.rb` file in the blueprint.
 The general structure looks like this: